engiecat/multi-speaker-tacotron-tensorflow/README.md

 ### 2-3.
 Generate English datasets

-1. Download speech dataset at https://keithito.com/LJ-Speech-Dataset/ (into datasets/LJSpeech_1_0 folder - wavs folder, prepare.py and metadata.csv should be placed inside the folder)
+1. Download speech dataset at https://keithito.com/LJ-Speech-Dataset/ into datasets/LJSpeech_1_0 folder (folder "wavs" and metadata.csv should be placed inside the folder)

 2. Convert metadata CSV file to json file. (arguments are available for changing preferences)